 Before hiring somebody for an engineering position or building an in-house dev team, you need to double-check a number of things.
-The following checklist is based on our 8 years of expertise in recruitment, onboarding and offboarding software developers.
-These are the best market practices and battle-tested solutions, which will help you build a successful development team.

 Before even considering a new hire, key managers should ask themselves a few questions to test the organization’s readiness to absorb talent.
 Each new hire has to be verified, and you need to make sure that a clear value, vision and KPIs are in place for both engaged parties.